oasysai/oasysdb/readme.md

 ## Use Cases

-OasysDB is a very flexible vector database that you can use for systems related with vector similarity search such as:
+OasysDB is very flexible!
+You can use it for systems related with vector similarity search such as:

 - Local RAG (Retrieval-Augmented Generation) pipeline with an LLM and embedding model to generate a context-aware output.
 - Image similarity search engine to find similar images based on their semantic content.
 [See Python demo](https://colab.research.google.com/drive/15_1hH7jGKzMeQ6IfnScjsc-iJRL5XyL7?usp=sharing).